lel4866/CompareONEToIB.cs/README.md

 **--ibdir**  specifies the full path to where your IB files are saved.

-THere are two optional command line arguments:
+There are two optional command line arguments:

 **--version** just displays the version of the program.